cfrg/draft-irtf-cfrg-blind-signatures/draft-irtf-cfrg-rsa-blind-signatures.md

 - MGF: mask generation function
 - sLen: intended length in octets of the salt

+It is RECOMMENDED that implementations support the following encoding options:

-Implementations MUST support PS384-encoding, using SHA-384 as Hash and MGF functions and sLen = 48, as described in {{!RFC8230, Section 2}}.
-It is RECOMMENDED that implementations also support encoding using SHA-384 as Hash and MGF functions and sLen = 0.
+- SHA-384 as Hash and MGF functions and sLen = 48, as described in {{!RFC8230, Section 2}}; and
+- SHA-384 as Hash and MGF functions and sLen = 0.

 Note that setting sLen = 0 has the result of making the signature deterministic.

-The blinded functions in {{generation}} are orthogonal to the choice of these options.
+The blinded functions in {{generation}} are orthogonal to the choice of these encoding options.

 # Public Key Certification {#cert-oid}